Fast Computation of Genome-Metagenome Interaction Effects: Method

-On the other hand, when the genomic information is available through SNP, the tree structure on $\vu$ will be defined using a Ward spatially constrained hierarchical clustering algorithm which integrates the linkage disequilibrium as the measure of dissimilarity~\citep{dehman2015performance}.
+When the genomic information is available through SNP, the tree structure on $\vu$ will be defined using a hierarchical clustering algorithm that integrates the linkage disequilibrium as the measure of dissimilarity~\citep{dehman2015performance}.

+{This algorithm is a computationally efficient hierarchical clustering that makes use of the structure of the genome in order to cluster SNPs into adjacent groups.
+More specifically, it is a spatially constrained hierarchical clustering based on Ward's incremental sum-of-squares algorithm~\citep{ward1963hierarchical} in which the measure of dissimilarity is based on the linkage disequilibrium between SNPs $j$ and $j'$: \(1 - r^2(j,j')\).
+The algorithm also makes use of the fact that the linkage disequilibrium matrix can be modeled as block-diagonal by allowing only groups of variables that are adjacent on the genome to be merged, which significantly reduces the computational cost.}